-Fresh meats, fish/seafood and poultry aren’t just more delicious, they’re much healthier than processed meats.
+Fresh meats, seafood and poultry aren’t just more delicious, but they’re also much healthier than processed meats.
 When you make sandwiches or wraps, try to minimize processed products like deli/luncheon meats, sausages, bacon and smoked meats.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-This chicken and broccoli slaw wrap is big on flavor — and on fresh, nutritious ingredients.
+This chicken and broccoli slaw wrap is big on flavor, as well as on fresh, nutritious ingredients.

-1. Mix broccoli slaw and carrots together in large bowl.
+- Mix broccoli slaw and carrot together in large bowl.

-2. Whisk together the mayonnaise, vinegar, olive oil, sugar and pepper in a separate medium bowl.
+- Whisk together mayonnaise, vinegar, olive oil, sugar and pepper in a separate medium bowl.

-3. Pour this mixture over the broccoli slaw and carrots and toss to coat thoroughly.
+- Pour this mixture over the broccoli slaw and carrot and toss to coat thoroughly.

-4. Refrigerate until you are ready to make your flatbread fold.
+- Refrigerate until you’re ready to make your flatbread fold.

 Makes 6 servings